TIFR ADVT. NO. 2024/12

 Currently the interests of our faculty range across scales of biology from single molecule biophysics to population biology and ecology.
 Modern biology is interdisciplinary and we are happy to consider applicants with backgrounds in the medical, physical sciences, chemistry or mathematics with strong research proposals in biology.
 We are also looking to hire in the areas of Neurosciences, Biodiversity and Conservation, Computational and Theoretical Biology/Data Science, Infectious Diseases/Epidemiology/Human Immunology, and Chemical Ecology.

 Your research interest need not match the existing areas pursued at NCBS.
-While, we usually tap the large pool of internationally trained Indian scientists, people of any nationality are encouraged to apply.
+While, we usually tap the large pool of well-trained Indian scientists, people of any nationality are also encouraged to apply.

 3. What goes into a research proposal?